 Clusters of flowers with fringed segments connecting the petals separate downy gentian from Prairie Gentian (Eustoma grandiflorum), a plant not found locally but widely distributed in Nebraska.
 It has no fringed pleats and flowers earlier in the season.
 Bottle Gentian (G. andrewsii), last seen at Fontenelle Forest in 1959, has a tubular blue flower whose petals never open.

-Called “blue-blossom” medicine by the Winnebagos and “yellow medicine” (for the root color) by the Dakota, a preparation made from the roots was taken as a tonic.
+Dinsmore writes that it was called “blue-blossom” medicine by the Winnebagos and “yellow medicine” (for the root color) by the Dakota.
+A preparation made from the roots was taken as a tonic.
 The genus is named for Gentius, ancient King of Illyria (180-167 BC) credited with introducing the European yellow gentian to medicine.

 Another common name is Prairie Gentian.